screepers/ScreepsPerformanceServer/README.md

 This is a Screeps server setup which has milestones & [Stats mod](https://github.com/The-International-Screeps-Bot/screepsmod-server-stats) build in.

+Credits for the original setup and baseplate go to [TooAngel](https://github.com/TooAngel)

 This includes data export of the milestones result, it includes the following points:

 1. Milestones